havardsollie/havard-sollie_semester-project2/README.md

 To run the app, run the following commands:

+In the strapi folder:
 ```bash
 npm run develop
 ```

-This will open the localhost:1337 port, where it will tell you to log in to the Strapi admin pages.
+This will open the localhost:1337 port, where it will tell you to log in to the Strapi admin pages (this is not necessary).

 Login credentails:
 email: admin@admin.com
+password: Pass1234

+In this folder (the frontend files):
+Right-click index.html -> Open with Live Server [CommandL CommandO].

+Login credentials for the frontend admin pages:
+username: admin
 password: Pass1234

 ## Contact